Bernard-Kuria/CCTV-monitor/README.md

 This is a CCTV camera monitoring website that can be used by CCTV installers to manage, maintain and monitor the health conditions of different CCTVs for their clients.📹📈🚀

-I've made this website using Typescript + Tailwind for the frontend and Firebase tools for the backend, database, cloud and hosting.
+I've made this website using React + Typescript + Tailwind for the frontend and Firebase tools for the backend, database, cloud and hosting.

 This website can be adjusted to monitor other things.